ACL Reconstruction & Repair

 Identifying the severity of tears has been possible mainly because of modern MRI.
 Thanks to technical advancement, anatomically repairing the ACL is now possible.

 ACL repair has some more advantages than ACL reconstruction.
 It induces less trauma to the knee.
 This means less swelling and more range of motion.
 Muscles of the knee start functioning more quickly.
 Repair is good in terms of proprioceptive function.
 It also requires a shorter recovery time.

-Repair Vs. Reconstruction: What’s the Difference?
+ACL Repair Vs. ACL Reconstruction: What’s the Difference?

 ACL tears can be very painful because the ACL is one of four main ligaments holding your knee together.
 These four ligaments are responsible for the rotation of your knee.
 You need medical help to treat ACL tears.